sakshi8923/learning-git/README.md

 # learning-git
-this is my first repository for learning
+this is my first repository for learning.
+Author Sakshi Tyagi